cucumber/cucumber.ml/README.md

 `Cucumber.LibLwt`.

 Cucumber.ml is a library that is used to create an executable runtime of step definitions.
-This means that the library assumes that, once `execute` is called, the library will read the command line arguments for feature files.
+The synchronous version of the library assumes that, once `execute` is called, the library will read the command line arguments for feature files.
 The user of the library does not need to specify command line options as the library will read them itself to determine what feature files an other things to run.
+The concurrent version of the library, on the other hand, requires that the user provide the tags as a string and a list of paths to files (see `test/test_concurrent.ml`) for information on the design of the concurrent version see below.

 ```ocaml
 type world = { foo : bool }